 So today were going to explore the truth about rebuilt Steinway pianos.

 1) There are rebuilders, technicians, and non-Steinway dealers who will claim that Steinway pianos built during the “Golden Age” are the best Steinway pianos ever built.
-This is a myth that has been around since Steinway started building pianos.

 Now when they say non-Steinway dealers, we assume they mean non-franchised dealer’s.
 There are many piano dealers who are not franchised by Steinway.
 Let’s talk about the “Golden Age”

 During the 1920s, the United States was on the verge of a massive change.
 As more and more machines were being invented and used all around the country, people continued looking for ways to increase productivity.
 One of the most significant inventions to come out of that time was the assembly line.
 This process spread to many different industries, and it helped turn the United States into a major economic power.

 Henry Ford was the first to invent a moving assembly line.
 It had a major effect on the culture of manufacturing in America.
 The Ford Motor Company was a pioneer in all types of production efficiency.
 In the 30s they introduced time and motion studies (Frederick Taylor) to monitor the workforce and improve productivity.
 People doing work faster to produce more volume in the same time.
 By 1940, with war approaching many industries adopted the same production principles used by the Ford Motor Company.
 Time was now money.
 There was a divide in America.
 Production for the sake of lower prices, and quality produced by craftsman.